-The REIT has collected approximately 97% of its fiscal 2020 contractual base rent due under its leases, with the remaining amount subject to rent deferral agreements with tenants (the "Deferral Agreements").
-As at December 31, 2020, the remaining tenant deferral rent receivable was at \$2,301,000.
-Pursuant to the Deferral Agreements, the REIT agreed to defer, predominately interest-free, a portion of the applicable tenants' base rent primarily for a three-month period occurring between April and July 2020, but all rent ceased to be deferred as of the end of 2020.
-All amounts remaining deferred under the Deferral Agreements are due to be paid by no later than the end of 2021.
+The REIT collected 100% of its contractual base rent due under its leases for the year ended December 31, 2021.
+In 2020, the REIT agreed to defer, predominately interest-free, a portion of the applicable tenants' base rent for primarily a three-month period occurring between April and July 2020 (the "Deferral Agreements").
+All amounts deferred under the Deferral Agreements have been collected.